lamisDiyaa/set-pre_course/README.md

-This is the internal readme for the git directory
+This is the internal readme for the git directory hi